-Importantly, scleractinian corals are composed of several symbiotic organisms including the cnidarian host, the mutualist photosynthetic algae (genus Symbiodinium) and bacterial communities.
-All partners (bionts) involved in a stable symbiosis effectively form the entire organism, and constitute what is referred to as the holobiont(Margulis& Fester 1991).
-A decade after this term was defined, its use has been particularly popularized in reference to corals (Rohwer et al. 2002), and subsequent research has led to the hologenome theory of evolution(Rosenberg et al. 2007;Zilber-Rosenberg & Rosenberg 2008).
-In this context the hologenome is defıned as the sum of the genetic information of the host and its symbiotic microorganisms.
+Importantly, scleractinian corals are composed of several symbiotic organisms including the cnidarian host, the mutualist photosynthetic algae (formerly defined as belonging to the genus Symbiodinium but now considered as different genera within the family Symbionaceae (LaJeunesse et al. 2018)) and bacterial communities.
+All partners (bionts) involved in a stable symbiosis effectively form the entire organism, and constitute what is referred to the holobiont (Margulis & Fester 1991).
+A decade after this term was defined, its use has been particularly popularized in reference to corals (Rohwer et al. 2002), and subsequent research has led to the hologenome theory of evolution (Rosenberg et al. 2007; Zilber-Rosenberg & Rosenberg 2008).
+In this context, the hologenome is defıned as the sum of the genetic information of the host and its symbiotic microorganisms.
 Phenotypes are thus the product of the collective genomes of the holobiont partners in interaction with the environment, which constitute the unit of biological organization and thus the object of natural selection (Zilber-Rosenberg & Rosenberg 2008; Guerrero et al. 2013; McFall-Ngai et al. 2013; Bordenstein & Theis 2015; Theis et al. 2016).
-Additionally to the cnidarian host response, the genotype -or association of genotypes- of the photosynthetic mutualistSymbiodiniumsymbionts plays a key role in the thermotolerance of the holobiont(Mayfieldet al. 2014; Hume et al. 2015;Suggettet al. 2017; Mayfield et al. 2018).
-There is less certainty about the importance of the coral bacterial community in participating to the fitness of the holobiont, although accruing evidences strongly suggest their implication in coral response to environmental conditions(Li et al. 2014; Pantos et al. 2015;Hernandez-Agreda et al. 2016) and in the resistance to disease(Sato et al. 2009; Cróquer et al. 2013;Meyer et al. 2015).
-Finally, the role of the coral-associated microbes and their potential to modify holobiont adaptability remain so far overlooked (but see (Ziegler et al. 2017; Torda et al. 2017)).
-Hence studying how corals respond to stress implies an integrative approach to analyze the response of each symbiotic protagonist.
+Additionally to the cnidarian host response, the genotype -or association of genotypes- of the photosynthetic mutualist Symbionaceae symbionts plays a key role in the thermotolerance of the holobiont (Hume et al. 2013; Mayfield et al. 2014; Suggett et al. 2017).
+There is less certainty about the importance of the coral bacterial community in participating to the fitness of the holobiont, although accruing evidences strongly suggest their implication in coral response to environmental conditions (Li et al. 2014; Pantos et al. 2015; Hernandez-Agreda et al. 2016), and in the resistance to diseases (Sato et al. 2009; Cróquer et al. 2013; Meyer et al. 2016).
+Finally, the role of the coral-associated microorganisms and their potential to modify holobiont adaptability remain so far overlooked (but see (Ziegler et al. 2017; Torda et al. 2017).
+Hence, studying how corals respond to stress implies an integrative approach to analyze the response of each symbiotic protagonist.